ArduPilot/ardupilot_wiki/copter/source/docs/circle-mode.rst

 ===========

-The pilot does not have any control over the roll and pitch but can change the altitude with the throttle stick as in AltHold or Loiter mode.
+The pilot does not have any control over the roll and pitch but can change the altitude with the throttle stick as in :ref:`altholdmode` or :ref:`loiter-mode`.

 The pilot can control the yaw of the copter, but the autopilot will not retake control of the yaw until circle mode is re-engaged.